bespinian/blog/content/posts/gitops/index.md

 # Advanced Concepts

-GitOps itself is a very interesting concept that can bring great value and stability to your projects.
+GitOps itself is a very intriguing concept that can bring great value and stability to your projects.
 However, there are some even more advanced concepts that we would like to explore a bit at this point to give you some ideas of what you can do once you’ve achieved stable GitOps workflows.

 ## True Continuous Deployment

 ### Every commit gets deployed automatically

 So far, we have only talked about deploying specifically tagged or otherwise marked releases.
-However, there is another interesting concept around GitOps which is called “Continuous Deployment”.
+However, there is another interesting concept around GitOps, which is called “Continuous Deployment”.
 True continuous deployment means that every commit to a branch is directly deployed into one or multiple environments.
 Yes, sometimes even productive ones.
 For example, my team could have a single `main` branch and all changes to it go directly into production.
-So there’s no specific versioning, tagging or releasing.
+So, there’s no specific versioning, tagging or releasing.
 My team and I are confident that any change we make is safe to go to prod.

 ### Importance of testing